 What is Chinese Simplification?

-The simplification movement is thought of as a reform of the Chinese Communists, launched mainly in the 1950s.
+The simplification movement is generally thought of as a reform brought about by the Chinese Communists during the 1950s.
 However, some simplified forms go back to the Qin Dynasty in 200 BCE.
-Earlier 20th century reform efforts arose, largely in connection with teaching children how to write.
-In the May Fourth Movement of 1919, anti-imperialist Chinese nationalists, unhappy at the result of the Versailles Treaty, dominated by Western interests and Japan, made many demands, including a change in the writing system.
-The alleged that the old approach was preventing China's modernization.
-A contemporary Chinese author, Lu Xun was oft quoted when he said that Chinese characters are not destroyed, then China dies.
+Earlier 20th century reform efforts arose largely in connection with teaching children how to write.
+In the May Fourth Movement of 1919, anti-imperialist Chinese nationalists, unhappy at the result of the Versailles Treaty which was dominated by Western interests and Japan, made many demands including a change in the writing system.
+They alleged that the old approach was preventing China's modernization.
+A contemporary Chinese author, Lu Xun, was often quoted when he said that if Chinese characters are not destroyed, then China dies.
 Simplification efforts continued under the Kuomintang throughout the thirties and forties, and an initial set of simplification principles came to be announced, but they did not take hold.

 In 1956, the PRC government promulgated the first set of simplifications, followed by a second version of the First Round document in 1964.
 The Cultural Revolution brought about additional pressure for change, modernization, and rejection of the past.
 The Second Round of Simplified Characters was announced in 1977, but it did not catch on.
 The combination of the counter-reform against the Cultural Revolution and the death of Chairman Mao led eventually to a retraction of the Second Round in 1986 and the substitution of a final list, which is identical to the 1964 list with minor exceptions.
 A few school children learned Second Round in school only to have it revoked a decade later, and occasionally Second Round characters pop up in informal writing by these people.